Tomiyosi-Bola/bookdown_workshop/readme.md

 To get back to the github repo, use the code : usethis::browse_github().

+PS: If you use my template here, I will appreciate if you acknowledge it when building your book.
+You could write a line or two, such as - This book was developed using the template [available here version](https://github.com/drhammed/bookdown_workshop)

 Some helpful resources while building this book -